Claudio-BF/hgmt_pet/README.md

-# Low-Dose TOF-PET with Laminar MCPs
+# TOF-PET with Laminar MCPs

 ## Overview

-This project presents simulations of a whole-body time-of-flight positron emission tomography (TOF-PET) scanner using **Kapton-based laminar microchannel plates (LMCPs)**.
+This project presents simulations of a time-of-flight positron emission tomography (TOF-PET) scanner using **laminar microchannel plates (LMCPs)**.
 The approach leverages **surface direct conversion** of gamma rays to electrons, eliminating the need for traditional scintillator and photodetector subsystems.
-However, the simulation can be easily adapted for any PET scanner which relies on very high time resolution.
+However, the simulation can be easily adapted for any PET scanner which relies on very high timing resolution.

 ## Notable Features